Metapattern/metapattern.github.io/thync/insights/insights.md

 Changes in the onboarding experience, the inclusion of guided Vibes, some UX tweaks, and improvement in the reusability of strips are all quick wins that can go a long way.

+** Our Perspective: **
-**Perfecting the basics of the Thync experience should be the company’s number one focus before scaling.
-The risk is scaling prematurely without working out these kinks (and making a bad first impression).**
+*Perfecting the basics of the Thync experience should be the company’s number one focus before scaling.
+The risk is scaling prematurely without working out these kinks (and making a bad first impression).*

 #### Up Next